piotrbakker/construct/readme.md

 It combines a strict, grid-based structure with a brutalist aesthetic to help you create professional yet unmistakably disposable wireframe designs.

-What you get: an 8-point layout grid, basic fills and type styles, along with a set of geometric icons and input controls.
+What you get: an 8-point layout grid, basic fills and type styles, along with a set of crude line icons and input controls.
 Use them as the building blocks for your own wireframe design system.

 ## Getting started